lusan2/codewars/README.md

 # codewars
-My solutions for codewars's Katas
+My solutions for codewars Katas to practice JavaScript and Regex Fundamentals